Does your food life feel a little uninspiring from time to time?

 Maria Speck is a food writer, journalist and cookbook author.
 She has contributed to Gourmet, Saveur, and Gastronomica, as well as Marie Claire and Elle.
 Her popular cooking classes in Cambridge, Massachusetts focus on the flavors and cooking styles of the Mediterranean and on creating innovative and delicious meals with whole grains.

 I met Maria at a book festival in Baltimore, Maryland.
-I was completely enamored with both her narrative and her book: Ancient Grains for Modern Meals.
+I am completely enamored with both her narrative and her books: Ancient Grains for Modern Meals and Simply Ancient Grains.
 At a time when grains are, once again, on the questionable list, it is refreshing to view the nourishing aspects of Old World staples such as barley, farro, polenta, and wheat berries as part of our culinary fabric.
 Maria talks about the contrasting cultures at her family table.
 She was raised by a Greek mom (fervent home cook) and a food-loving father from Germany.
 For me, her book represents the perfect blending of cultural heritage and contemporary food trends.
 Her recipes are full of stunning flavors and lively textures.

 Why would you want to spend a couple weeks online with me?